Nenad Stevandić: Political career

 Stevandić became a member of a political party for the first time in 1990, when the Serb Democratic Party (SDS) was founded; this was the party he had been a member of for the following seven years.
 He re-joined the SDS in 2008 and was elected to the National Assembly of Republika Srpska in the 2010 general election.
 Stevandić was re-elected to the National Assembly in the 2014 general election.
 He then left the SDS in 2015 and founded the United Srpska political party.

 Following the 2022 general election, Stevandić was appointed speaker of the National Assembly of Republika Srpska in November 2022.

 In March 2025, the Court of Bosnia and Herzegovina issued arrest warrants against Stevandić, Republika Srpska president Milorad Dodik, and Republika Srpska prime minister Radovan Višković for anti-constitutional conduct regarding Dodik's refusal to serve his imprisonment following his conviction for defying the High Representative for Bosnia and Herzegovina.
 Stevandić was reported to be in Serbia at the time the warrants were issued.
 The court also requested the issuance of an international arrest warrant against Dodik and Stevandić from Interpol.
 Ultimately, Interpol rejected the request for the arrest warrant, deeming the persecution of him and Dodik as politically motivated.

 In July 2025, Stevandić and Radovan Višković voluntarily appeared before the Court of Bosnia and Herzegovina.
 The hearing was conducted following a motion submitted by the Prosecutor’s Office of Bosnia and Herzegovina.
 Acting upon the motion, the Court issued a decision revoking the previously ordered arrest warrant against the two of them, replacing it with a precautionary measure only requiring both of them to report periodically to a designated state authority.

 Sanctions

 On 31 July 2023, the United States Office of Foreign Assets Control imposed sanctions on Stevandić under Executive Order 14033 for threatening regional security, peace, cooperation, and undermining the Dayton Agreement related to the Western Balkans.

 In October 2025, the United States lifted sanctions on Milorad Dodik, allegedly after several close allies of U.S. president Donald Trump pushed for a lifting of the sanctions, including MAGA influencer Laura Loomer and first-term Trump administration officials Rudy Giuliani and Michael Flynn.
 Sanctions were also lifted on Dodik's close allies, including Stevandić and high-ranking SNSD members Željka Cvijanović, Radovan Višković and Siniša Karan.

 Personal life

 Stevandić and his wife Nataša have three children and own a family house in Banja Luka.
+They also own an apartment in Belgrade.

 On 18 January 2021, it was confirmed that he tested positive for COVID-19, amid its pandemic in Bosnia and Herzegovina.